oneoffcoder/books/sphinx/python-dothis/source/looping-range-numbers.rst

 .. highlight:: python
    :linenothreshold: 1

-The key is to avoid creating an array.
-Use the range function instead as it will make your code more concise and is more memory efficient.
+Avoid creating a list just to loop over a sequence of numbers.
+Use ``range`` instead because it is more concise and more memory-efficient.

 Don't do this
 ^^^^^^^^^^^^^